Church attendance: Trends

 The Christian season of Lent begins on Ash Wednesday, most notably by the public imposition of ashes.
 In this photograph, a woman receives a cross of ashes on Ash Wednesday at an Episcopal Christian church.

-Church attendance in advanced industrial societies is in gradual general decline with people shifting from weekly to monthly or holiday attendance.
-Sociologists have attributed this trend to a number of reasons, starting from a simple boredom during services and lack of motivation, to generational incompatibility of belief systems and social changes attributed to modernity.
 Research across 65 different nations showed that out of 20 advanced industrial countries, 16 demonstrated a declining rate of monthly church attendance.

 An article published in the Christianity Today Magazine in 2007 suggested that in America, church attendance since the 1990s had remained stable.

-The percent of Americans who regularly attend religious services has fluctuated over time, but presently is at a low point.
+The percent of Americans who regularly attend religious services has fluctuated over time.
 In Gallup Poll surveys, the yearly aggregate of those who answer "yes" to the question "Did you, yourself, happen to attend church or synagogue in the last seven days, or not?" was 36% in 2014, 2015, and 2016.
 This is a very long-running Gallup question: "In 1939, when Gallup first asked this question, 41% said 'yes.'
 That percentage dropped to 37% in 1940 and rose to 39% in 1950.
 It continued to climb, reaching as high as 49% at multiple points in the 1950s.
 Attendance then settled down to figures around 40% for decades, before dropping to 36%" beginning in 2014.

-The decline in church attendance is more pronounced in developed European countries, where it is suggested that the secular culture overrides interest in religion.
 In Poland, church attendance has declined from more than 50% in 1979 to 40% in 2012.

+Recent studies indicate that church attendance is increasing among young people while Christian self-identification has steadied across the Western world.

 Disparity between self reported and actual attendance

 In the early 1990s, American sociologists Kirk Hadaway, Penny Marler, and Mark Chaves found that weekly attendance at Protestant and Catholic churches in one rural county in Ohio was only about 20%, whereas self-reported church attendance was 36%.
 The following studies confirmed a long-suspected gap between actual and self-reporting church attendance.
-The researchers have been wary of accusing over-reporters of dishonesty, as they found in the study that those who over-report do so mainly to maintain perceptions of themselves as "churched" Americans, not because they are afraid to reveal to the interviewer that they are "bad Christians."
+The researchers have been wary of accusing over-reporters of dishonesty, as they found in the study that those who over-report do so mainly to maintain perceptions of themselves as "churched" Americans, not because they are afraid to reveal to the interviewer that they are "bad Christians".
 The findings point to a bigger issue as many people in the world may be over-reporting church attendance because of their self-perception and identity as churchgoing people, indicating a certain psychological aspect to the over-reporting of church attendance.
 Although surveys of church attendance are aimed to study religious behavior, many respondents view them as questions about their identity.
-This is especially true among Americans who consider themselves "regular churchgoers."
+This is especially true among Americans who consider themselves "regular churchgoers".